Decorative service page background

 By starting treatment early, you can reduce that inflammation and protect your joints from this destructive process.
 The focus is on slowing or even stopping the damage before it becomes severe.
 This often involves a combination of medication and lifestyle adjustments, including effective, drug-free pain management options that target inflammation at its source.

-Building Your Comprehensive Care Plan
+Creating Your Personal RA Care Plan

 Managing RA effectively is a team effort, and you are the most important player on that team.
 A strong, comprehensive care plan is your playbook for long-term health.
 The main goals, as outlined by experts at Johns Hopkins, are to reduce pain and swelling, preserve joint function, and prevent further damage.